Southlands (Aurora, Colorado): Stores

-The center's anchor stores are Walmart and JCPenney with dozens of junior anchors including Sam's Club, Barnes & Noble, Best Buy, Bed Bath and Beyond, Petco, Michaels and others.
+The center's anchor stores are Walmart and JCPenney with dozens of junior anchors including Sam's Club, Barnes & Noble, Petco, Michaels and others.
 Main Street is mostly lined with apparel stores, including Torrid, H&M and Victoria's Secret.
-Other stores include Claire's and Bath and Body Works.
+Other stores include Claire's and Bath & Body Works.

 June 2009 tornado

 On June 7, 2009, at around 1:30 pm MDT the National Weather Service in Boulder indicated that a severe thunderstorm was coming into the southeastern Denver/Aurora area.
 At 1:53 pm MDT, the supercell had produced a tornado which touched down near the Southlands complex.
 The EF2 tornado damaged surrounding houses and some landscape was destroyed.
 Damaged stores include the Red Brick Pizza restaurant (which was nearly destroyed), the JCPenney store, Jamba Juice, and Lowes.
 No injuries were reported from the incident.
 The complex was closed due to damage from the afternoon on Sunday June 7 until around noon on Tuesday June 9 although some stores, like Del Taco and Sam's Club, reopened the next day.